acorn-io/runtime/docs/docs/39-Authoring Acornfiles/00-overview.md

 }
 ```

-Assigning another variable to another value looks like:
+Assigning a variable to another value looks like:

 ```cue
 localData: {